heymrcarter/protokit/README.md

 A starting point for creating a static HTML/CSS/JS site

 > ProtoKit requires Node.js.
-Before starting with we recommend you [download the latest Node.js LTS for you system](https://nodejs.org/en/download/)
+Before starting with we recommend you [download the latest Node.js LTS for your system](https://nodejs.org/en/download/)

 ![Node.js downloads page](./images/node-downloads.png)